galbiston/rdf-tables/README.md

 Header items are separated by the reserved "|" (pipe) character.
 Column 0 header is treated differently, see below.
-Each header column can have one to three items.
+Each header column can have one to three items in the order:

 1. Property URI (predicate) between the target Object (subject) and this column (object).
 This relationship can be inverted (e.g. for a Foreign Key) by starting the Property URI with "^", but will be rejected if applied to a Literal/Datatype column.
 2. Datatype or Class.
-If not specified then xsd:string Datatype is assumed.
-Classes are identified by ":", e.g. ":test" uses the base URI to form a Class for an Object, while "test" uses the base URI to form a Datatype. e.g. ":my:test" uses the prefix "my" to form a Class for an Object, while ":http://example.org/my#test" explictly forms a Class.
+If not specified then an Object with no class is assumed.
+This allows Class to be inferred from the schema, asserted in another file or provided elsewhere.
+Class names are distinguished from Datatypes by ":", e.g. ":test" uses the base URI to form a Class for an Object, while "test" uses the base URI to form a Datatype. e.g. ":my:test" uses the prefix "my" to form a Class for an Object, while ":http://example.org/my#test" explictly forms a Class.
 3. [OPTIONAL] The target column can be specified as an integer value (default: 0) to allow Properties to be added to Objects within the file.